eiffel-community/community/GOVERNANCE.md

 The election process consists of 3 phases

 * **Preparation Phase**:
+  * Election Officers prepare the timeline for the elections and get it approved by the Technical Committee.
-  * Election Officers determine the list of community members who are eligible to **run** in community elections announce this on [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community).
+  * Election Officers determine the list of community members who are eligible to **run** in the Technical Committee elections and announce this on [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community).
+  * The list of eligible members is open for review for one to two weeks.
+Any changes to this list are managed by the Election Officers who inform the Technical Committee before the nomination phase starts.
 * **Nomination Phase**:
-  * Once the eligible community members are determined, Election Officers start nomination period for Technical Committee elections by sending an email to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) Nomination period is limited to **one week**.
+  * Once the eligible community members are determined, Election Officers start nomination period for Technical Committee elections by sending an email to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community).
+The nomination period should be between one and two weeks.
   * After the commencement of the nomination phase, eligible candidates who wish to run for a seat in Technical Committee announce their nomination by sending an email to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community). (self-nomination) If community members want to nominate someone else to Technical Committee, they can do so by sending nomination mail to [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community) but this must then be accepted by the nominated community member by responding to their nomination mail in order for their candidacy to be valid.
 Only maintainers may nominate candidates.
   * Upon the completion of the nomination phase, Election Officers collate the nominations and announce final list of candidates on [Eiffel Community Maillist](https://groups.google.com/g/eiffel-community).
   * Announcement of candidates ends the nomination phase.